 4. You should hide all your appliances, behind your cabinets or with a paneling that has a look that’s similar to the design of your cabinets.
 Cleanliness creates an impression of a bigger space, whereas by having multiple appliances arrayed throughout your kitchen you will make it to appear cluttered.

 5. When it comes to choosing color schemes for your small galley kitchen, you should select bright and light colors since they tend to create an impression of an open space.
-Dark colors can create a claustrophobic feeling in your small galley kitchen.
+Dark colors can create a claustrophobic feeling.

-6. You should add efficient storage options such as tall pantry storage and cabinet door organizers to your small galley kitchen.
+6. You should add efficient storage options such as tall pantry storage and cabinet door organizers.
 By doing this you will ensure that all the things you have to store are within your reach and are efficiently organized behind closed doors.

 1. It’s really easy to design a basic working triangle when designing a galley kitchen.

-2. Galley kitchens have a compact working triangle.
-This makes the process of preparing food in a galley kitchen stress free, since you will not have to move around a lot.
-The storage spaces and appliances in your small galley kitchen will also be all within your reach.
+2. These kitchens have a compact working triangle.
+This makes the process of preparing food stress free, since you will not have to move around a lot.
+The storage spaces and appliances will also be all within your reach.

-3. The galley kitchen design provides a fully functional kitchen without using a lot of space.
+3. The design provides a fully functional kitchen without using a lot of space.
 The added benefit of saving space is reduced costs.

-4. Galley kitchens are faster and easier to clean due to most of the kitchen areas being easily accessible.
+4. They are faster and easier to clean due to most of the kitchen areas being easily accessible.

-5. By choosing a galley kitchen design you will save space for other rooms in your home.
+5. By choosing a design like that you will save space for other rooms in your home.

-6. The bench tops on both sides of a galley kitchen can be of any length.
+6. The bench tops on both sides can be of any length.